 The annual festival highlights new experimental music, noise and sound installations, acoustic and electronic, performance and visual music produced by international sound and video artists.
 2014 schedule.

 A sound-based narrative, told without dependence on human voice, about a journey through a tunnel to another world, and back.
 Other sounds, environmental and mechanical, real and imagined, move the narrative forward by engaging the listener's imagination.
 What might one hear?
 How might these sounds contribute to an overarching narrative?
 Life passages, changes, fears, release, imagination, and overlay of aural images are all possible interpretations.

 Works of literature have long been defined as written.
 Works of electronic literature have required their creation and consumption via computer technology.

 But, whether printed or pixelated, at the heart of every literary experience is the sound of the storyteller's voice.
 Even if not present, the storyteller can be imagined in our mind.
 Imagination is powerful enough to transport us into the story world.

-Tunnel To Another World, in its variations, takes a different approach.
+Tunnel To Another World takes a different approach.
 As a narrative composed from several different sounds—environmental, mechanical, real, imagined—it is not dependent upon human voice to move the story forward.
 Nor is text displayed on a computer screen necessary.
 Instead, this story seeks our engagement through listening.

 Many narratives tell stories of journeys to different places.
 Tunnel To Another World is such a story.
 The destination of this story is a strange place, but the sounds along the way engage listeners' imaginations, and create opportunities for engagement that are deep, and rich.
 Using our imagination, we can create worlds and ways to be in them.